asavinov/intelligent-trading-bot/docs/features.md

 It depends on only this row and only two other features (high and low) which must be set before this difference can be computed.
 A feature which computes moving average will depend on one feature (like close price) and certain number of previous values.

-## Representing features
+## Defining features

-All features are represented as a list where one item is a feature definition represented as a dictionary:
+All features are represented as a list where one item is a dictionary with one feature definition:
 ```jsonc
 "feature_sets": [
   {...}, // First feature